qutip/qutip/doc/internals/solver/index.rst

 The solver framework in QuTiP is responsible for simulating the time-evolution of quantum systems.
-Built directly on top of the core data layer, the architecture enforces a separation of concerns between physical equations and numerical solvers.
+Built directly on top of the core data layer, the architecture enforces a separation of concerns between physical model and numerical solvers.

 This document serves as an overview of the internal architecture of QuTiP's solvers, guiding core developers and contributors on how the system is structured,